Outstanding Research Award

 - a maximum of three letters of support from faculty, students, staff, or administrators;

 - each support letter will be one page in length and will have one signature.

-Selection will be made by a committee appointed by the Dean of Engineering.
-The committee will consist of PSEAS Executive Board members and the Associate Dean for Research and Administration.
+A committee appointed by the Dean of Engineering will make selection.
+The committee will consist of PSEAS representatives, recent past award recipient, representative from the following group: distinguished professors, endowed professors and endowed chairs, and the Associate Dean for Research and Graduate Programs.

 Past recipients are not eligible for a period of three years.